Tuurkevg/cybersecurity-advanced/notes/labo6.md

         password: "{{ 'Friday13th!' | password_hash('sha512') }}"
 ```

 controle:
-`cat /etc/passwd | grep walt `
+`cat /etc/passwd | grep walt`

-### 4 Create a playbook (or ad-hoc command) that pulls all users that are allowed to log in on all Linux machines.
+### 4 Create a playbook (or ad-hoc command) that pulls all users that are allowed to log in on all Linux machines

 vraag4 run in labo 6 map met
 `ansible-playbook -i ../inventory.yml vraag4`

 ```yaml
 ---
 - name: Get allowed login users from all hosts